cKarypidis/multiknockoffs/README.md

 The package `multiknockoffs` provides implementations of several multiple knockoff aggegration schemes in `R`.

 ## Description
 The knockoff filter (Barber and Candès (2015); Candès et al. (2018)) is a modern and powerful algorithm to control the false discovery rate (FDR) for a variety of different model classes, including complex machine learning models such as neural networks, boosting, random forests or high-dimensional linear penalization methods.
-The procedure constructs fake features (a knockoff matrix), that mimic certain correlation propierties of the original variables.
-Since knockoffs behave similar to the original features but are known to be artifcial null variables, they serve as a negative control group.
+The procedure constructs fake features (a knockoff matrix), that mimic certain correlation properties of the original variables.
+Since knockoffs behave similar to the original features but are known to be artificial null variables, they serve as a negative control group.

 Multiple knockoff procedures run the knockoff filter multiple times, each time with a different generated knockoff matrix, and then aggregate the results to